 The side effects of global mobility we are often unaware of.

-The way expatriation works for dual-career couples may easily draw an eagle-hunting picture – particularly when it comes to gender stereotypes.
-Not surprisingly, similar to the stereotypes used by male elders in the film.
+The way expatriation works for dual-career couples may easily draw a similar picture, particularly when it comes to gender stereotypes.

-In comparison to women living in their home countries, female expatriates’ partners are particularly vulnerable to the underlying mechanisms explaining both gaps.
+In comparison to women living in their home countries, female expatriate partners are particularly vulnerable to the underlying mechanisms explaining both gaps.

-According to the Expats & Spouses Monitor, a study with more than 850 expatriates living in Germany, 88% of expat partners are females, and 92% have higher education (with 46% holding a masters degree or PhD qualification).
-The same survey shows that while 84% of male expats under 64 years old are working, only 60% of female expatriates do.
+According to the Expats & Spouses Monitor, a study with more than 850 expatriates living in Germany, 88% of expat partners are females, and 98% of them have higher education (with 59% holding a master’s degree or Ph.D. qualification).
+The same research shows that while 84% of male expats under 64 years old are working, only 60% of female expatriates do.
 This means a 24 points gap, almost fifteen points above the German labour market figures.
 This picture shows that female partners are more likely to be affected by the relocation than their male counterparts.
-What we see here is a gender expatriation gap.
+A gender gap magnified by expatriation.

-This gap exists likely because the labour market for expatriates reproduces more generalised gender inequalities.
+This gender expatriation gap likely exists because the labour market for expatriates reproduces more generalised gender inequalities.
 Low-wage positions, lower employment rates, less money for the same job, and part-time roles are the main factors showing a gender imbalance in labour markets and social life.
 “Gender segregation processes in the labour market systematically offer greater advantages to men than to women, which justifies women prioritizing family” states Marja Känsälä and colleagues in this article on dual-career couples.
-This situation implies that female spouses often put their careers on hold in order to support the realisation of their partners’ international opportunities.

 A double-edged sword

 That is particularly true in countries where the role of husband-at-home is not seen as a proper role for men.
-Importantly, the reason explaining this is the same gender-based reason that explains why the vast majority of expatriates’ partners are women.
+Importantly, the reason explaining this, is the same gender-based reason that explains why the vast majority of expatriate partners are women.
 Social expectations around work and family priorities are gendered: the implicit assumption is that there are things only women can do, and things only men can do.
-Sounds familiar?
-Yes, not so different from those male elders’ arguments.

-So yes, some figures about expatriates’ partners speak for themselves.
-There is a gender mobility gap adding weight upon other gaps that mainly affect female partners.
+So yes, some figures about expat partners speak for themselves.
+There is a gender mobility gap adding weight to other gaps that mainly affect female expatriates.
 Deeply ingrained societal expectations about gender roles explain those gaps.
 As one of the protagonists of the CODE documentary put it neatly: “The reason that there’s a (computing science) gap is actually related to some really real structural factors”.